-- Identify and mitigate risks
+- Identify, remove and mitigate health and safety, and environmental risks

 The key topics that are covered during this course include:

-- Hazards associated with recovery operations
+- Health and Safety and Environmental Hazards associated with recovery operations

-- Duties and responsibilities of recovery personnel
+- Duties and responsibilities of Recovery Manager and recovery personnel

-- Basic categories of recovery events
+- Categories of recovery events and recovery equipment selection

 - Detailed recovery plan including all supporting processes